wawa19933/plug.kak/README.md

 to your configuration files in order to use that plugin after the restart.

 ### `plug-update`
-This commands updates all installed plugins.
+This command updates all installed plugins.
 It accepts one optional argument, which is a plugin name, so it could be used to update single plugin.
 When called from prompt, it shows all installed plugins in the completion menu.
 This command is used by default with the <kbd>Enter</kbd> key on any plugin that is installed